alx-sch/nostr-nomad/README.md

 Before publishing to public Nostr relays, you might want to test your setup by publishing to a local relay.
 This allows you to familiarize yourself with how `nostr-nomad` works without impacting the broader network.

-This [blog post](https://manbytesgnu.org/hello-nostr-with-python.html) by [lash](https://github.com/nolash) is an excellent guide for setting up a local Nostr relay and publishing a message (or event) to it.
-Before going public, you can test the `nostr-nomad` tool by publishing to your local relay.

 1. **Install Rust and `cargo`**
    The first step is to install Rust and Cargo (Rust's package manager/build tool).
 This is needed to compile and run the `nostr-rs-relay` project.